hanmo2000110/Dull_Genius-oss-final-/README.md

 for any bugs of new features, You can use Pull requests.

-I suggest you develop the design of the website
+I suggest you to develop the design of the website